 Companionship and touch

-Pets are also great caregivers.
-They keep us company when we’re sick or feeling down.
-Physical contact and affection can lower your heart rate.
-One study found that a few minutes of stroking our pet dog prompts a release of a number of "feel good" hormones in humans, such as serotonin, prolactin and oxytocin.
+Pets are also great caregivers - they keep us company when we’re sick or feeling down and tend to show extra affection when they sense that we're not okay.
+Physical contact and affection has been proven to lower one's heart rate, with one study indicating that a few minutes of stroking our pet dog prompts a release of a number of "feel good" hormones such as serotonin, prolactin, and oxytocin.

 Pets enhance our social-connectedness

 Pets enhance our social connectedness and are great conversation starters!
-They are great for bonding and help us meet new people, whether it is through the local park, walking groups, pet groups, puppy training or even just taking a stroll down the street.
+They are great for bonding and help us meet new people - whether it be in the local park, walking groups, pet groups, puppy training, or even just taking a stroll down the street.
 With greater social connectedness, comes greater self-esteem.
-Teenagers who own pets have a more positive outlook on life and report less loneliness, restlessness, despair and boredom.
-Pet owners also report less depression and appear to cope with grief, stress and loss better than non-pet owners.
+Teenagers who own pets have a more positive outlook on life and report less loneliness, restlessness, despair, and boredom.
+Pet owners also report less depression and appear to cope with grief, stress, and loss better than non-pet owners.